shanapu/MyJailbreak/README.md

 - sm_noblockon - Allows the warden to enable no block (for the warden ?)
 - sm_noblockon - Allows the warden to disable no block (for the warden ?)
 - sm_setff - Allows the warden to toggle friendly fire
+- sm_cdmenu - Allows the warden to open the Countdown Menu
-- sm_startcountdown - Allows the warden to start a START!
-Countdown
+- sm_cdstart - Allows the warden to start a START!
+Countdown without menu
-- sm_stopcountdown - Allows the warden to start a STOP!
-Countdown
+- sm_cdstop - Allows the warden to start a STOP!
+Countdown without menu
-- sm_startstopcountdown - Allows the warden to start a START!
+- sm_cdstartstop - Allows the warden to start a START!
 STOP!
-Countdown
+Countdown without menu
-- sm_startstopcountdown - Allows the warden to start a START! / STOP!
-Countdown
 - sm_killrandom - Allows the warden to kill a random T

 ```